SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Initializer Input Parameters
 ----------------------------

-Initializers can also take :newTerm:`input parameters`, to customize the initialization process.
+Initializers can take :newTerm:`input parameters`, to customize the initialization process.
 The following example defines a structure to store temperatures expressed in the Celsius scale.
 It implements two custom initializers,